summarynotes/summarynotes.github.io/_tests/mathematics/CRV and Poisson Disribution.md

 <hr>

-2. Jess is watching a shower of meteors(shooting stars).
+## 2. Jess is watching a shower of meteors(shooting stars).
 During the shower, she sees meteors at an average rate of 1.3 per minute.

 i) State conditions requried for a Poisson distribution to be a suitable model for the number of meteors which Jess sees during a randomly selected minute.(2)<br>

-You may assume that these conditions are satisfied. ii) Find the probability that, during one minute, Jess sees:(4)<br>
+You may assume that these conditions are satisfied.<br>
+ii) Find the probability that, during one minute, Jess sees:(4)<br>
 a) exactly one meteor
 b) at least 4 meteors.